“The detail and atmosphere created here was excellent.”

 To Leave or to Stay?

 As German troops arrived in their thousands, Jersey was firmly under the jackboot.
-Discover those uncertain days as the occupied learned to live with their occupiers.
+In this exhibit you’ll experience those uncertain days as the occupied learned to live with their occupiers.

 The Paper War